gjone124/se_project_react/README.md

 **Deployment**

-This webpage is deployed to GitHub Pages.
+As of stage 1, this website is deployed to GitHub Pages.

 -Deployment Link (as of Stage 1 / Sprint 10): https://gjone124.github.io/se_project_react/

+As of stage 6 (the final stage), this website is deployed to a custom domain.

+-Deployment Link (as of Stage 6 / Sprint 15): https://wtwr.theoceanforest.com

 <br>**Link To Back End Application Of This Project**